darkpicnic/django-essentials/README.rst

 	* more robust logging, including a rotating debug file
 	* adds a safe import for machine specific settings files
 	* uncomments the admin app include

+6. Modifies the project urls.py

+	* uncomments admin auto discover
+	* adds handling of static content when in debug mode